nteract/content-guide/tldr.md

 # TL;DR

-The Mailchimp Content Style Guide goes into depth on many subjects.
+The nteract Content Style Guide goes into depth on many subjects.
 It may be more information than you need.
 Here are the most important things to know.

 ## Principles